cdoremus/deno-blog/posts/Using_SQLite_with_Deno.2023-02-24.md

 ## Conclusion

 I have tried to provide an objective comparison in this post between the Deno-native libraries `deno-sqlite (sqlite)` and `sqlite3` and not play favorites.
-It is up to you to try each of them out and decide which one works for you.
+It is up to you to try each of them out and decide which one works for your use case.

 This post covers a subset of the `deno-sqlite` and `sqlite3` APIs, so it is a good idea to check the documentation for more details.